 Please note that once you have duly modified the content of one or more fields, the red highlight will not disappear until you run again a check.

 For quick tips, please click on: http://onlineforms.twas.org/documents/Applicants_tutorial.pdf

-Previous winner of the TWAS - Samira Omar Innovation for Sustainability Award
+Previous winners of the TWAS - Samira Omar Innovation for Sustainability Award

-2018 – Hazir Farouk Abdelraheem Elhaj from Sudan for her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan
+2018 – Hazir Farouk Abdelraheem Elhaj, Sudan: For her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan

 2017 – Caroline Asiimwe, Uganda - Thematic area: Conservation and management of natural resources